alinstef/calculator/README.md

 # calculator

-A sample project for pedagogical purposes
+A sample project for pedagogical purposes.